DgDs9vhuj53cnyGceeWgZtI1.jpg

 If pinholes were right side up, I would be doing handstands, Kioto Aoki, 2024.
 Courtesy of the artist

 In the finely attuned 16mm films of Chicago-based filmmaker, photographer, and musician Kioto Aoki, everyday phenomena—sunlight pooling on a wooden floor, blades of grass shifting in a lawn—become the material for exquisite compositions of sensorial and perceptual play.
 Grounded in an improvisatory sensibility and the embodied physicality of analog filmmaking, Aoki often edits her works in-camera and hand-processes them in her own basement studio.
-For this special evening, she presents a selection of 16mm films and debuts a new 35mm slide work that draws from her photographic practice and turns more explicitly toward the archive and the relations between perception, culture, and history.
+For this special evening, she presents a selection of 16mm films and debuts a new 35mm slide work.
 Musicians Robbie Lynn Hunsinger and Jamie Kempkers accompany the program with a live score, extending Aoki’s improvisatory approach to the event itself—one that opens onto larger questions about how we come to see and understand ourselves in the world around us.

 Followed by a conversation with Kioto Aoki and audience Q&A.